 In March 2018, the FASB issued ASU 2018-05 "Income Taxes (Topic 740), Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118 ("SAB No. 118"), to state the income tax accounting implications of the Tax Cuts and Jobs Act ("New Tax Act")" which clarifies the measurement period time frame, changes in subsequent reporting periods and reporting requirements as a result of the New Tax Act of 2017.
 In accordance with SAB No. 118, a company must reflect the income tax effects of those aspects of the New Tax Act for which the accounting under ASC 740 is complete.
 To the extent that a company's accounting for certain income tax effects of the New Tax Act is incomplete but it is able to determine a reasonable estimate, it must record a provisional estimate in the financial statements.
 If a company cannot determine a provisional estimate to be included in the financial statements, it should continue to apply ASC 740 on the basis of the provisions of the tax laws that were in effect immediately before the enactment of the New Tax Act.
 SAB No. 118 provides a measurement period that should not extend beyond one year and it begins in the period that includes the enactment date which was December 22, 2017.
-We have not completed the accounting for the income tax effects of certain elements of the New Tax Act, which will become effective in future years.
+We have not completed the accounting for the income tax effects of certain elements of the New Tax Act.
 When additional guidance and regulations enable us to finalize certain tax positions, we will reflect the impact of this ASU 2018-05 on the tax provision and deferred tax calculation as of December 31, 2018.
-The Section 382 ownership change analysis will be re-evaluated prior to release of the year-ending December 31, 2018 financial statements to account for equity ownership changes that occur during 2018.